 ANTIPOLO – San Miguel finds itself in an eerily familiar situation after dropping its PBA Season 50 Commissioner’s Cup debut on Saturday evening.

-The Beermen bowed to Titan Ultra after its comeback from 21 down fell short, alarming head coach Leo Austria as it gave flashbacks of their poor start into the last Philippine Cup, in which they bowed in their first two assignments.
+The Beermen bowed to Titan Ultra after its comeback from 21 down fell short, alarming head coach Leo Austria.
+It brought flashbacks of their poor start into the last Philippine Cup, in which they bowed in their first two assignments.

 “It’s really a tough one for us, ano,” he said moments after their 119-112 defeat at the Ynares Center, which gave the Giant Risers their first for the conference.